ludvigak/FINUFFT.jl/README.md

 add FINUFFT
 ```

-This installs the stable registered version and its dependencies, including our generic multi-platform precompiled
+This installs the stable registered version and its dependencies, including our multi-platform precompiled
+binaries [finufft_jll.jl](https://github.com/JuliaBinaryWrappers/finufft_jll.jl), which are now microarchitecture-specific (including `avx2`) for better performance.
-binaries [finufft_jll.jl](https://github.com/JuliaBinaryWrappers/finufft_jll.jl).
-See below for how to get more performance via locally-compiled binaries.
+You may be able to squeeze a little more performance via locally-compiled binaries; see below.

 ## Usage